16 Mile Creek PA: Steelhead Fishing

 16 Mile Creek is one of the many tributaries that empty into Lake Erie in Pennsylvania.
 It starts 16 miles from the lake which is how it got its name.
 It enters Lake Erie just north of the town of North East, PA.

-16 Mile Creek steelhead fishing starts at the mouth of the river and ends at the waterfalls just up river of Route 5.
+The steelhead fishing starts at the mouth of the river and ends at the waterfalls just upriver of Route 5.

-Anglers should be aware that the migration of the steelhead is limited by a waterfall upriver of Route #5 and the best steelhead fishing is below the falls.
+Anglers should be aware that a waterfall upriver of Route #5 limits the migration of steelhead, and the best steelhead fishing is below the falls.

 There are reports of brown trout in the river which can be both wild or stocked.